 This comprehensive guide demystifies attribution models, equips you with powerful tools, and reveals best practices to ensure your marketing attribution strategy gets off the ground.

 If you’re looking to find marketing attribution software options, skip to our guide on the best tools for 2024.
 Marketing attribution tools make it easier to analyse and understand the impact of each touchpoint in a customer’s journey, allowing you to allocate budget more effectively and optimise marketing strategies for greater ROI.

 Shortlist of the best marketing attribution tools in 2024

 Marketing attribution is the analytical process of understanding which marketing channels and campaigns are working to drive new leads and revenue.

 That’s the short snappy definition anyway.

-The goal of marketing attribution is to simply understand which channels, campaigns and keywords are driving the most leads and sales so that you can better optimise your marketing.
+The goal of marketing attribution is to simply understand which channels, campaigns and keywords are driving the most leads and sales so that you can better optimise your budgets and marketing.